a1anders/sampleLightningType/README.md

+PREWORK:

+Create the Prompt Template

+Type: Flex

+Input: File (ContentDocument)

+Name: Agentforce Employee Agent PDF

+Model: (any model that supports multimodal capabilities)

+Prompt: Parse the file and return Order Number, Completion Date, Claim Date, Status, and Total Amount.

+Add the Apex classes in this order.

+PdfUploadInputDTO
+PdfSummarizerService
+PdfSummarizerAction

+Add the LWC.

+PdfUploadInputDTO
+PdfSummarizerService
+PdfSummarizerAction

+Add the Lightning Type.

+Add a folder called lightningType. force-app/
+└── main/
+     └── default/
+          ├── lightningTypes/

+Create the Lightning Type Bundle

+Creating a subfolder for the type and putting the required JSON files inside it.

+In source format, the bundle is just the folder plus its config files.
+Schema.json is required; editor.json and renderer.json are optional and live in a channel subfolder such as lightningDesktopGenAi.

+This sample only uses editor.json, because it only requires a Lightning Type for the input. renderer.json is for the output.

+force-app/
+└── main/
+    └── default/
+        └── lightningTypes/
+            └── pdfUploadInputType/
+                ├── schema.json
+                └── lightningDesktopGenAi/
+                    └── editor.json

+Create the files first.
+Then paste the code in.

+Create the Employee Agent

+Name: Agentforce Employee Agent

+Description: Your sole purpose is to parse PDF files and return content.

+Role: You are an Agentforce Employee Agent.
+You accept uploads from users and parse them.

+Create the Topic

+Name: PDF Upload and Analysis

+Classification Description: PDF file upload and analysis requests

+Scope: PDF files, document upload, file analysis, document parsing, file summarization

+Instruction:
+When a user wants to analyze a PDF document:
+1. Present the file upload interface to collect the PDF file
+2. Gather the record ID and object API name for context
+3. Execute the PDF Summarizer action to process the uploaded file
+4. Present the parsed content and analysis results to the user in a clear, organized format Always confirm the file was successfully uploaded before processing.

+Create the Action

+Reference Action Type: Apex
+Reference Action Category: Invocable Method
+Reference Action: Summarize PDF for Agent

+Name: PDF Summarizer

+Agent Action Instructions: Use this action to parse and analyze the PDF file uploaded by the user.
+Execute after confirming the file upload is complete.
+Loading Text: Thinking…

+Input
+Instructions: Please upload the PDF file you want to analyze.
+Require input (checked)
+Collect data from user (checked)
+Input rendering: PdfUploadType

+Output:
+Instructions: Here are the results from your PDF analysis: {!$Output}
+Show in conversation (checked)
+Output Rendering: Rich Text

+NOTES:

 Lightning Type - The Lightning Type defines the schema of the custom input used by Agentforce.
 In this design, the type represents a small object containing the uploaded file metadata, specifically the ContentDocument id that Apex needs to process the PDF.
 Apex-based Lightning Types derive their schema from Apex classes whose members are annotated with @AuraEnabled.

 What it does in this solution: